tstromberg/actual-supplychain-attacks/README.md

 # supplychain-attack-data

-This repository contains comprehensive data about actual software supply-chain attacks throughout history.
+Welcome to the most comprehensive dataset on software supply-chain attacks in the world!

+## Incident Criteria

-This repository only includes cases where an open-source project or commercial product distributed compromised software knowingly or accidentally.
-We do also include edge cases, such as when an open-source project has shut-down and an attacker later takes over their accounts.
+This repository only includes cases where an open-source project or commercial product distributed malware knowingly or unknowingly.
+We also include edge cases, such as when an open-source project has shut down and an attacker later takes over its online presence.

-We do not include drive-by attacks that had no involvement with a project or its regular distribution channels, such as:
+- Malware uploaded to a random website with no relationship to the project or product
 - Random USB keys found on a sidewalk
+- Projectsonly known in the context of delivering malware (for example, a project created solely to demonstrate an attack)
 - Typosquatting attacks
-- Malware uploaded to random websites unrelated to the project

 ## OSS Pwn Count

 * 56 OSS projects
 * 59 incidents

-To the best of my knowledge, this data is complete, but if you know of any cases where a software supply-chain attack impacted a known open-source project, please open an issue.
+To the best of my knowledge, this data is complete, but if you know of any cases where an open-source project distributed malware, please open an issue.

 ![OSS supply-chain compromises over time](assets/chart.png)
 ![OSS supply-chain compromises: insertion point](assets/where.png)